anataliocs/Getting-Started-With-Infura/README.md

 ### 1 - Fund your wallet

-In your MetaMask wallet, switch to the `Sepolia Test Network` (you may have to click "show/hide test networks" and toggle the setting to see the Goerli network)
+In your MetaMask wallet, switch to the `Sepolia Test Network` (you may have to click "show/hide test networks" and toggle the setting to see the Sepolia network)

 Go to https://www.infura.io/faucet/sepolia, enter in your wallet address, and then request the test ETH